When you know the top pest control marketing secrets to growing, you'll have the power to build a long-lasting business.

-Before you pitch your leads or create social posts and ads, think about what makes your pest control business unique and different.
+Before you pitching leads or creating social posts and ads, think about what makes your pest control business unique and different.

-Here are some benefit-driven questions you should ask yourself:
+Here are some benefit-driven questions to ask yourself:

-When you start selling the benefits over the features, you should see a massively positive change in your sales.
+When you start selling the benefits over the features, you'll have the ability to witness a massive, positive increase in sales.

-Emailing clients and leads is virtually free… and yet it’s one of the most underused assets.
+Emailing clients and leads is virtually free, and yet it’s one of the most underused pest control marketing assets.

-Most business owners are scared to put their name out there with email marketing.
-When in reality, there’s no reason to be!
+Many business owners are scared to put their name out there with email marketing.

-Here’s how you’re going to start your email campaign…
+Here’s how to start an effective email campaign:

-Once you decide whether you’re contacting leads or clients (or both!), you’ll want to determine your goals and needs.
+Once you decide whether you’re contacting leads or clients (or both), it's time to determine goals and needs.